Aslangh67/Employee-Management-System/README.md

 So that I can organize and plan my business
 ```

-To download this program simply clone this repo, and type **node server.js** in the command line.
+To download this program simply clone this repo, and type **npm i** in the command line, and then type **node server.js** in the command line to run the program.